-An emerging series influenced by the Metaphysical art of the Italian painter Giorgio de Chirico (1888-1978).
+To give it its full title, Mystery and Melancholy of a Street.. is an emerging style influenced by the Metaphysical art of the Italian painter Giorgio de Chirico (1888-1978).

-I felt something about the deep shadows in works like ‘A Mystery and Melancholy of a Street’ (1913), ‘The Anxious Journey’ (1913) and ‘The Enigma of a Day’ (1914) solidified, in my mind, a style that I had been – subconsciously at least – developing for several years.
+I felt something about the deep shadows in works like ‘A Mystery and Melancholy of a Street’ (1913), ‘The Anxious Journey’ (1913), The Red Tower (1913) and ‘The Enigma of a Day’ (1914) solidified, in my mind, a style that I had been – subconsciously at least – developing for several years.

 In a completely unconnected way I also came across a fragment of a poem that also connected with this style: